RaiderHQ/ruby_raider/README.md

 * Generating a visual testing framework with Cucumber, Applitools and Selenium

+* Generating a mobile testing framework with Rspec and Sparkling Watir for IOS

+* Generating a mobile testing framework with Cucumber and Sparkling Watir for IOS

 ***In order to run the Appium tests, download the example [app](https://github.com/saucelabs/my-demo-app-rn).***
 ***Remember to use the full path of the app that you download in the capabilities file***